plushmonkey/avalanche/README.md

 ### bookedit
 This sends book data with many pages to the MC|BEdit plugin channel.
 The pages aren't valid JSON, so each page that the server tries to deserialize will throw an exception.
 The deserialization attack only works on Bukkit/Spigot derivative servers.
+This was fixed in Spigot 1.12.0, but the hidden attack still works.
 One instance is enough to freeze a server up by sending 10000 page book every tick.
 With enough of these placed in a Shulker Box, the player holding it won't be able to login.
 This is all possible in Survival mode.